mnguye13/personal_task_management_frontend/README.md

 ## Key Features

-Intuitive Task Creation

-**Intuitive Task Creation:**
+1. **Intuitive Task Creation:**

    - Users can effortlessly create new tasks with detailed descriptions, due dates, priorities, and categorizations, ensuring clarity and organization.

 2. **User-Friendly Interface:**